peteroupc/peteroupc.github.io/colorgen.md

 <a id=RGB_Color_Model></a>
 ## RGB Color Model

 A _color model_ describes, in general terms, the relationship of colors in a theoretical space.
-The **red-green-blue (RGB) color model** is based, at least in theory, on the intensity that a set of tiny red, green, and blue light-emitting dots should have in order to reproduce a given color on an electronic display (if possible).<sup>[(1)](#Note1)</sup> The RGB model is a three-dimensional cube with one vertex set to black, the opposite vertex set to white, and the remaining vertices set to red, green, blue, cyan, yellow, and magenta.
+The **red-green-blue (RGB) color model** is based, at least in theory, on the intensity that a set of tiny red, green, and blue dots of light should have in order to reproduce a given color on an electronic display (if possible).<sup>[(1)](#Note1)</sup> The RGB model is a three-dimensional cube with one vertex set to black, the opposite vertex set to white, and the remaining vertices set to red, green, blue, cyan, yellow, and magenta.

 A _color space_ is a mapping from colors to numbers that follows a particular color model.
 In general, **RGB color spaces** differ in their red, green, blue, and white points<sup>[(2)](#Note2)</sup> as well as in their [_transfer functions_](#Linearized_and_Companded_RGB).